Xant3s/viavr-editor/README.md

   - Select "Generate Experience"
   - Choose an output folder, e.g. on your desktop
   - The build process can take a while, depending on the project size
-  - To inspect the resulting Unity project, open it in Unity.
+  - For developers: To inspect the resulting Unity project, open it in Unity.
 You'll find your scenes in the Assets/Scenes folder.

+See [user manual](UserManual.pdf) for further details.

 ## Project Status